“It depends on the context.”

 The Kant Problem

-The complete rejection of Kantian ethics is perhaps most telling.
+The rejection of Kantian ethics is perhaps most telling.
 Kant’s philosophy rests on the idea that certain actions are intrinsically right or wrong, regardless of consequences.
 But to an AI trained on human feedback, there are no intrinsic properties—only patterns in what humans approve or disapprove.

 When Gemini says “morality shouldn’t be a suicide pact,” it’s articulating something true about how most humans actually think about ethics.
 Kant’s absolutism is philosophically influential but practically unpopular.
-The AIs haven’t independently discovered that Kant was wrong—they’ve learned that most humans think he was wrong, at least in cases like the murderer at the door.
+The AIs haven’t discovered that Kant was wrong—they’ve learned that most humans think he was wrong, at least in cases like the murderer at the door.

-The Real Question
+##The Real Question

-We often worry about whether AI systems share our values.
-These experiments suggest a different concern: AI systems might be collapsing the rich diversity of human moral philosophy into a single consequentialist framework, not because it’s correct, but because it’s trainable.
+AI systems might be collapsing the rich diversity of human moral philosophy into a single consequentialist framework, not because it's correct, but because it's trainable.

 Either we’ve built AI systems that are fundamentally utilitarian at their core, or we’ve collectively decided through our training data that some of history’s most influential moral philosophy was simply… wrong.
 The murderer at the door isn’t just a thought experiment anymore.
 It’s a referendum on whether the machines we’re building share our moral intuitions—or are teaching us to question our philosophical inheritance.